Mostafa-Alaeddin/Autoload-class-php/README.md

- ##T his mini project for autoload class in directory
+ ## This mini project for autoload class in directory

 ----------------------------------------------------